snoggles/Dead-by-Daylight-Region-Changer/README.md

 4. If you wish to reset to the default settings, use the Cleanup option to unblock all regions.

 ## Limitations
 - This tool modifies the hosts file.
-While this is safe, antivirus software may flag it as suspicious—this is a false positive.
+While this is safe, antivirus software may flag it as suspicious — this is a false positive.
 - You must run the tool as an administrator for it to work correctly.

 ## Disclaimer